tobiaswolfram/ukbjobs/README.md

 cases.

 In this package, we provide a collection of helpful external information on occupations that can be merged to UKB via SOC2000.
-While currently focused on occupational status, the set of available resources will be extended over time.
+This includes the three occupational status metrics CAMSIS, SIOPS and ISEI, as well as a mapping of SOC2000 to the international ISCO-88 occupational classification.
+Furthermore we make information on occupational means the big 5 personality dimensions, risk taking, mental health, gratification delay and self efficacy based on estimates by Wolfram (2023) available.

 ## Installation